ahamez/protox/README.md

     keep_unknown_fields: false
 end
 ```
-Note that protox will still correctly parse unknown fields, they just won't be added to the structure and you won't be able to access them.
+ℹ️ `protox` will still correctly parse unknown fields, they just won't be added to the structure and you won't be able to access them.
+This also means that unkown fields won't be serialized back.

 ## Unsupported features